kvn219/dv-in-nyc/README.md

     </a>
 </p>

-## About

 While violent crimes in New York City has dropped precipitously since the early 1990s, domestic violence remains an ongoing and underreported problem, most commonly found in the form of Intimate Partner Violence (IPV).
 [According to the CDC](https://www.cdc.gov/violenceprevention/index.html), one out of four women in the U.S. has experienced an incident of domestic violence by an intimate partner.
 In NYC, it’s estimated that nearly [352,000](https://www1.nyc.gov/assets/criminaljustice/downloads/pdfs/domestic-violence-task-force-2017-recommendations.pdf) residents are victimized by an intimate partner each year.

 Incidents of domestic violence or intimate partner violence affect every neighborhood in the city, with varying degree of incidents reported at the local level, as filed under official precinct data.

-This project aggregates and visualizes data on domestic violence incidents collected by the NYPD from January through September 2017––we’ll update the map to correspond with incoming data.
+This project aggregates and visualizes data on domestic violence incidents collected by the NYPD from January through December 2017.

 ## Problem